BadFishlers/BadFishlers/README.md

   -| DNK (do not kiss) DNC (do not copy) DNRP (do not rp) always |- <br>
   cover only allowed if youre oomf! <br>
   <br>
-  w2i most of the time otherwise i wont see what you said to me! (mostly afk or not looking) <br>
+  w2i most of the time otherwise i wont see what you said to me! (mostly afk or not looking) so dont expect me to reply sorryy 😢 <br>
   C+H most of the time unless name says otherwise! (like dni/dniuc/dniuf or dnt) i allow inspo for my ponies!! dont copy without asking <br>
   if i move away from you in pony town (while c+h) i probably have to leave! so please dont take it in any way bad! <br>